Ncloud CLI

 1. Create VPC

-4. Create init script (Install and run Apache, and then create an index.html file using the touch command)
+4. Create "init" script (Install and run Apache; create an index.html file using the "touch" command)

 6. Search ACG